 Washington History is the only scholarly publication devoted exclusively to the history of our nation’s capital.
 First published in 1989, the magazine replaced the Records of the Columbia Historical Society (1897-1989).
 Washington History is filled with scholarly articles edited for the general reader.
 It is written and edited by distinguished historians and journalists, offering a rich array of images as well as reviews and short features.

-The current and past issues are available for purchase in the DC History Center Store and at area bookstores.
+The current and past issues are available for purchase in the DC History Center Store.
 The magazine is mailed to members as a benefit of Membership Plus level membership in the DC History Center, and digital access is available via JSTOR to members through our online portal.
 (Members: see our guide to accessing Washington History).

 To advertise in Washington History, download our media kit.